Shatnez: Kehuna clothing

 Rabbinic Judaism maintains that shatnez was permitted in the case of the avnet (kohen's girdle), in which fine white linen was interwoven with purple, blue, and scarlet material.
 According to the rabbis, the purple, blue, and scarlet were made from wool and interwoven with the fine linen.

 Karaite Judaism maintains that the purple, blue, and scarlet materials must also have been made of linen, since the Torah prohibits wearing garments made from combinations of wool and linen.
 The Torah does not state from what materials the purple, blue, and scarlet threads were made.

 The phrase regarding the kohenim sons of Zadok, "they shall not gird themselves with any thing that causeth sweat" is interpreted in the Talmud to mean "they shall not gird themselves around the bent of the body, where sweat effuses most".
-Judah haNasi was of the opinion that the girdle of the ordinary priest was of shatnez, but Eleazar ben Shammua says it was of fine linen.
+Judah ha-Nasi was of the opinion that the girdle of the ordinary priest was of shatnez, but Eleazar ben Shammua says it was of fine linen.
 The Talmud states that the high priest wore a linen girdle on Yom Kippur and a girdle of shatnez on all other days.